sidney-eliot/3d-artists-handbook/content/blender-to-unreal-pipeline.md

 - Import Simple Quinn or Manny from.
 In import window: disable `Animations`, enable `Automatic Bone Orientation`
 - Select the mesh called `SKM_Quinn_Simple_LOD0`.
 And click the uefy button "Extract Mesh" (If you have light version clear parent(Alt+P) instead)
 - Delete all other imported objects
-- Add in a uefy armature (Shift + A > Armature > Uefy Script > Mannequin Metarigs Presets > Quinn89 Metarig/ Manny89 Metarig)
+- Add in an uefy armature (Shift + A > Armature > Uefy Script > Mannequin Metarigs Presets > Quinn89 Metarig/ Manny89 Metarig)
 - With the rig selected use the rigify button `Generate Rig` (now there should be a rig and a metarig)
 - Select mesh and shift click on rig and parent with `Armature Deform`
 - The character is now ready to animate.
 Weight paint corrections are also possible (deform bones for weight painting are on layer 24,25,26)

-## Export/ Import Character from Blender to Unreal
+## Export/ Import Character from Blender to Unreal Engine
 1. Make sure rig is called "Armature"
 2. Select entire control rig and all connected objects
 3. Export as fbx.
 Make sure to enable "Only Deform bones", disable "Bake Animations", disable "Add Leaf Bones" and set "Smoothing Mode" to "Face"
-4. Pull fbx into unreal.
+4. Pull fbx into Unreal Engine.
 In the import window: Enable "Skeletal Mesh", enable "Import Mesh", disable "Import Animations", don't select a skeleton

 # Character Animations
-## Export/Import Character Animations From Blender To Unreal
+## Export/Import Character Animations From Blender To Unreal Engine
 1. Go in NLA view and make sure under the rig, all actions are pushed into the NLA strip.
 Check all boxes and uncheck all stars
 2. Select entire control rig and all connected objects
 3. Export as fbx.
 Make sure to enable "Only Deform bones", enable "Bake Animations", disable "Add Leaf Bones", enable "NLA Strips" and disable "All Actions"
-4. Pull fbx into unreal.
+4. Pull fbx into Unreal Engine.
 In the import window: Enable "Skeletal Mesh", enable "Import Mesh", enable "Import Animations", select the correct skeleton